sime/cv/README.md

 * Outbound sales and pre-sales

 ### November 2014 - October 2020
-Senior Manager, Software Engineering for Delivery Hero, Berlin
+Senior Software Engineering Manager, Delivery Hero, Berlin

 * Architecting the infrastructure for the Restaurant Portal product and internal plugin SDK.
 * Facilitating SCRUM ceremonies for the product team: stand-up, grooming, review and planning.